OutlierVentures/ZIP/README.md

 The Supertoken thereby becomes an ERC20 token which may be used across any of the underlying networks by simply specifying the network at transaction time.

+### Gas Stations Network addition

+The default Supertoken design is that users interact with any token in the stack using the Supertoken, but also have Ether in their wallet to cover the fees.
+This may be circumvented by implementing Gas Stations Network, however this significantly increases the complexity of the project, notably:

+1. Gas Stations Network will need be to implemented for transactions after the Supertoken -> base swap takes place.
+2. Token pool management and monetary policy will need to make a greater number of considerations for gas fees.

+Implementing Gas Stations Network has a strong advantage in differentiating the project from Uniswap at the Ethhereum token level.

 ## Gas stabilisation mechanism options

 There are two options for stabilising gas using a futures market: